jacobobryant/biff/README.md

 # Biff

-A simple and easy web framework for Clojure.
+A Clojure web framework for solo developers.
 See [biffweb.com](https://biffweb.com).

 ## Contributing

-To hack on Biff:
+To hack on Biff, either run `bb dev`, or:

 1. `cd example`
 2. `cp config.edn.TEMPLATE config.edn`
-3. `cp config.sh.TEMPLATE config.sh`
-4. `./task dev`
+4. `bb dev`

 (The example project's deps.edn declares a local dependency on the Biff library code.)